luqmanbarry/aro-classic-terraform/gitops/README.md

 1. Terraform installs the OpenShift GitOps operator and creates a root `Application`.
 2. The root application points to the shared overlay under `gitops/overlays/cluster-applications/`.
+3. The shared overlay creates the shared `platform` and `workloads` AppProjects in the admin Argo CD instance.
-3. The shared overlay creates child Argo CD applications.
+4. The shared overlay creates child Argo CD applications.
-4. Those child applications deploy platform and workload apps.
+5. Those child applications deploy platform and workload apps.

 Most reusable apps in this repo are Helm charts.

 The shared overlay is also a Helm chart.
 During bootstrap, Terraform passes in the real Git repo URL and Git revision.

+## Argo CD Model

+This repo uses one GitOps operator per cluster.

+It then splits Argo CD use into two layers:

+- one admin Argo CD instance in `openshift-gitops`
+- one optional shared tenant Argo CD instance for app teams

+The admin instance is for platform-owned GitOps:

+- apps from `gitops/apps/platform`
+- apps from `gitops/apps/workloads`
+- the shared `platform` AppProject
+- the shared `workloads` AppProject

+The tenant instance is for approved app teams:

+- it is created only when onboarding is enabled
+- it runs in its own namespace
+- each tenant gets its own `AppProject`
+- each tenant is limited to approved repos and namespaces

+Do not deploy a second OpenShift GitOps operator for tenants.
+Keep one operator and use separate Argo CD instances with separate RBAC.

 How to set up GitOps for one cluster: